 Background and History

 The 1849 Liberty Double Eagle is one of the most famous and valuable coins ever struck.
 Only a single example of this legendary rarity is known, although for more than a century there have been rumors of an additional specimen.
 The known coin is part of the National Numismatic Collection of the Smithsonian Institution and thus very unlikely to ever become available to collectors.
-Its estimated value is around 15 million dollars, although the price at auction could be substantially higher, thanks to the important status of this famous issue.
+Its estimated value is around $15 million, although the price at auction could be substantially higher, due to the prominent status of this famous issue.

 The history of the coin starts in January 1848, when gold was discovered in the Sacramento River, located in the United States territory of California.
-Having only recently become part of the United States, California was sparsely settled at this time, although small groups of settlers came in every year via the Oregon Trail.
+Having only recently become part of the United States, California was sparsely populated at this time, although small groups of settlers came in every year by way of the Oregon Trail.
 This would all change after the first flakes of gold were discovered and the news reached the states along the eastern seaboard.
 A massive movement of people and supplies began, all headed west towards California.
-Thanks to the discovery of gold in California both the United States as well as its monetary system would never be the same again.
+The discovery of gold in California would bring significant changes to the United States as well as its monetary system.

-Interestingly enough, we also know that a striking in Brass was made at a later date, supposedly in the 1870s, which sold for $55 in an 1892 auction.
-The coin appeared to be gold plated (gilt) when it was photographed for that sale, and has not been seen since.
-The piece was supposedly traded by the Mint for an 1804 silver dollar sometime in the second half of the 19th century.
-If that coin is ever found, it would without doubt be a major numismatic discovery, and an extremely valuable item as well.
+Interestingly enough, there was an example of the 1849 Double Eagle struck in brass at a later date, supposedly in the 1870’s.
+This piece is known by its appearance in the 1892 Woodside Collection Sale.
+The coin appeared to be gold plated (gilt) when it was photographed and sold for $55.
+The piece was supposedly traded by the Mint for an 1804 Silver Dollar sometime in the second half of the 19th century.
+Since its sale in 1892, the location of the piece remains unknown.
 This Brass piece is listed as Judd-118 and Pollock-133 and thus is only known by the aforementioned photograph.

-There are a few minor differences between the 1849 Double Eagle in the Smithsonian Institution and the 1850 Double Eagles struck for circulation the following year at the Philadelphia Mint.
+There are a few minor differences between the 1849 Double Eagle in the Smithsonian Institution and the 1850 Double Eagles struck for circulation in the following year.
 Most importantly, the coin is in a slightly higher relief than any of the circulation strikes from later in the series.
-The placement of the stars is also slightly different as is the execution of some very small details of the design.
-Other than that the pattern piece is similar to later issues of the earliest Double Eagle type.
+The placement of the stars and execution of some of the very small details of the design are also slightly different.
+Other than that, the pattern piece is similar to later issues of the earliest Double Eagle type.

 Finest Known and Values

 Neither of the major grading companies have ever had a chance to grade the unique 1849 Liberty Double Eagle, although the coin is usually encapsulated in a holder which NGC specifically made for the Smithsonian Institution.
-PCGS has mentioned that they graded the coin to be around PR-63 or PR-64, based on grading it through glass when it was part of a traveling exhibit.
-Interestingly enough, it is obvious from both pictures as well as in public viewing that the coin has been harshly cleaned, a practice which was common at museums (including the Smithsonian Institution) in earlier times.
+A representative of PCGS has mentioned that they would likely assign a grade of PR-63 or PR-64, based on viewing the coin through glass when it was part of a traveling exhibit.
+Based on pictures as well as public viewing, it is apparent that the coin has been harshly cleaned at some point, a practice which was common at museums (including the Smithsonian Institution) in earlier times.
 For a coin such as this, however, the grade holds less importance since there are no other examples known to exist.